 The Pantry of Rich Township is a 501(c) (3) not-for-profit organization.
-In 1984 we began on a very small scale.
-Today we serve about 900 households in the 10 surrounding communities of Rich Township.
+It serves about 900 households in the 10 surrounding communities of Rich Township.

 If you are age 50 years or older or disabled, live in Rich Township, and have an established need for services, we are here to serve you.
 There are no requirements to participate in our social activities-all are welcome!

-Rich Township transports seniors age 55 and older, and disabled citizens of any age, to destinations in Rich Township such as stores, restaurants, hair appointments, nursing homes, and medical appointments.
+Rich Township transports seniors age 55 and older, and disabled citizens of any age, to destinations in the township.

 Trained members of our Department of Homeland Security and Emergency Management Agency is often called upon to respond to non-emergency and emergency situations, including fires and accident injuries.